lukejagodzinski/meteor-astronomy-docs/docs/simple_validators.md

 **Validation error message**

-There is also a way of passing a custom error message to the validator.
+There is also a way of defining a custom error message for the validator:

 ```js
 User = Astro.Class({